neu-spiral/LearnSetsImplicit/README.md

 bash run_implicit.sh
 ```

-This will launch the training pipeline for the proposed model, including any implicit or learned kernel components as described in the paper.
+This will launch the training pipeline for the proposed model as described in the paper.

 ---
 <p align="right">(<a href="#readme-top">back to top</a>)</p>